 Parking, Hours and Arrival Changes

 There is no Extra Magic Hour or Magic Morning at this time.
-Rope Drop is back, which means if you arrive before park opening , you will only get as far as Main Street U.S.A.
-Then at 8 a.m. (or maybe even before!) cast members will drop the ropes and you may head to your attractions.
-Disneyland usually opens up the gates early each day.
-The time can vary each day but plan for the gates to open about 20 to 30 minutes before posted opening time.
+Rope drop is back, which means if you arrive before park opening, you will only get as far as Main Street, U.S.A.
+Then at 8 a.m. cast members will drop the ropes and you may head to your first attraction.
+Disneyland usually opens up the gates 30 minutes early each day.
 It's toadally worth arriving early.
-We head straight to Pirates and Haunted Mansion to knock those popular rides out before the crowds arrive.
+We head straight to Rise of the Resistance or Indiana Jones to knock those popular rides out before the crowds arrive.

 You can now purchase Disneyland parking in advance.
+Parking prices just increased to $30.
 You can pay to upgrade to Preferred Parking at the toll booth if you want to park closer to the elevators and escalators in the structures.
 The elevators allow one party at a time, so prepare for a long wait.
 Likewise, allow a good chunk of time to park and get into the theme park (up to two hours)!

 If you want to avoid parking, or you want to be the first person in the park, there are two guest drop-off areas: One outside Harbor Boulevard security and one by Downtown Disney.
 Harbor Boulevard has the shortest walk but may have the most people.
 If you are staying at a hotel near Disneyland, you can skip the parking structures and walk to the Harbor security area or the Downtown Disney security entrance.

 People line up at Harbor about 6:30 a.m., but this is not necessary.
 Harbor security lines are shorter now and can move quickly.
-The security checkpoints open about 7:15, depending on the crowd level.
-If some hotels on Harbor have extra parking, you may be able to park there.
-But they do fill up early.
-Anaheim Hotel is worth checking out but it does fill up early.
-Anaheim GardenWalk has a new Anaheim attractions flat rate of $25.
-You must text 949-532-8293.
+The security checkpoints open about 7 (By Downtown Disney) or 7:15 a.m. at Harbor, depending on the crowd level.
+If some hotels on Harbor have extra parking, you may be able to park there, but they do fill up early.
+Anaheim Hotel is also worth checking out but it does fill up early.
+Anaheim GardenWalk has a new Anaheim attractions flat rate of half-price parking for $12.50 per day.
+You must text 949-532-8293 right after you park.
 Text your parking ticket number and "AA" to get the rate.
-Payment completed upon exit.
+Payment is completed upon exit.

-If there's one don't for your morning, this is it: Don't park at Downtown Disney unless you wish to pay the $66 maximum daily parking/lost ticket fee!
+If there's one "don't" for your morning, this is it: Don't park at Downtown Disney unless you wish to pay the $66 maximum daily parking/lost ticket fee!
+Hotel parking prices also went up.

-Locker areas reopened inside the park now that physical distancing is not a concern.
-If you want to store a droid or lightsaber you purchased in the park, you may store them at Droid Depot (or even ship them home from First Order Cargo).
+Locker areas are open inside the park.
+If you want to store a droid or lightsaber you purchased in the park, you may store them at Pioneer Mercantile or Droid Depot (or even ship them home from First Order Cargo or Pioneer Mercantile).
 The stroller shop will also hold purchases for you.
-You'll need to bring them there yourself though.
+You'll need to bring them there yourself, though.

 Wheelchairs, ECVs, Strollers and DAS